joaoppeters/joaoppeters.github.io/README.md

 <a href="https://joaoppeters.github.io/cv/"><img src="/images/cv_button.png" alt="drawing" height="40"/></a><a href="https://joaoppeters.github.io/pubs/"><img src="/images/pub_button.png" alt="drawing" height="40"/></a><a href="https://joaoppeters.github.io/code/"><img src="/images/code_button.png" alt="drawing" height="40"/></a><a href="https://joaoppeters.github.io/about/"><img src="/images/about_button.png" alt="drawing" height="40"/></a>

 I am an Graduate Research Assistant at [LACSEP/EESC-USP](https://lacsep.github.io).
 My research consists on steady-state and transient analysis of electrical power systems operation, with special emphasis on stability and security analysis, and mathematical modeling of electrical equipments in the power flow problem.
-I got my MSc from the Federal University of Juiz de Fora (UFJF).

 You can contact me at: [jpeters@usp.br](mailto:jpeters@usp.br)